 The Regional Bureau for Arab States (RBAS) based in New York serves as the headquarters for UNDP regional programmes and country offices in 17 Arab countries, with the 18th located in the occupied Palestinian territory.
 The Bureau is headed by Dr. Sima Bahous, United Nations Assistant Secretary General and UNDP Assistant Administrator and Regional Director.

-Region-wide initiatives through the Regional Programme Division complement support to UNDP Country Offices on daily policy and administrative support, through the Country Operations Division, and on policy advice and technical assistance through the Regional Center in Cairo.
+Region-wide initiatives through the Regional Programme complement support to UNDP Country Offices on daily policy and administrative support, through the Country Operations Support, and on policy advice and technical assistance through the Regional Hub in Amman.